 10 Most Affordable Places to Live in California

 Eureka is a small town located just south of the border of Oregon.
 Located on the coast, Eureka is also surrounded by national forests making it a quaint and naturally beautiful place to live.
-The center of the town boasts a historical district known as “Old Town” with hundreds of old, Victorian buildings and homes.
-Jobs are generally in the tourism, health care and timber industries.
+The center of the town boasts a historic district known as “Old Town” with hundreds of old, Victorian buildings and homes.
+Jobs are generally in the tourism, health care, and timber industries.

 Chico, population 91,000, is a college town (Chico State University) with all of the amenities that most college towns offer.
 Plenty of places to eat and beautiful scenery are just two of the perks.
-The weather is beautiful and there’s plenty to enjoy – the ocean isn’t far and the forests which surround the city have miles of hiking trails.
-Sierra Nevada, the second largest craft brewery in the country is also located here.
+The weather is beautiful, and there’s plenty to enjoy – the ocean isn’t far, and the forests surrounding the city have miles of hiking trails.
+Sierra Nevada, the second-largest craft brewery in the country, is also located here.

-A unique and culture-filled town is Temecula which is located between Los Angeles and San Diego.
-This beautiful place has over 40 wineries, golf courses and the largest casino in the state.
-Downtown is also full of charm with a historic district and farmers markets weekly making Temecula the perfect place for leisure seekers.
+Temecula is a unique and culture-filled town located between Los Angeles and San Diego.
+This beautiful place has over 40 wineries, golf courses, and the largest casino in the state.
+Downtown is also full of charm with a historic district and farmers markets weekly, making Temecula the perfect place for leisure seekers.

 Camarillo is known as one of the hottest shopping spots in Southern California because of a huge premium outlet mall.
 Another beautiful place with a historic downtown area, Camarillo has a weekly Farmer’s Market and other activities.
 The pride and joy of this town is the newly restored Queen-Anne style Camarillo Ranch House, built in 1892.